janjiralakirankumar/DevOpsEssentials/README.md

 * [Lab 4: Using GitWebHook to build your code automatically using Jenkins](https://github.com/janjiralakirankumar/DevOpsEssentials/blob/master/DevOps%20E-E.md#lab-4-using-gitwebhook-to-build-your-code-automatically-using-jenkins)
 * [Lab 5: Add Docker Machine as Jenkins Slave, build and deploy code in Docker Host as a container](https://github.com/janjiralakirankumar/DevOpsEssentials/blob/master/DevOps%20E-E.md#lab-5-add-docker-machine-as-jenkins-slave-build-and-deploy-code-in-docker-host-as-a-container)

-## Lab 1: Use terraform to setup the docker server and jenkins server for CICD Lab
+## Lab 1: Use Terraform to Setup Docker Server and Jenkins Server for CICD Lab

 * Launch an EC2 Instance with **Ubuntu 20.04**, **t2.micro**, in the **us-east-1** Region and Use the EC2 tag "**CICDLab-yourname**'